 One way of incorporating at least a few minutes of self-reflection into lessons is by using social-emotional prompts (download a full set of our SEL prompts here).
 Our prompts are organized into several categories, drawn from the core social-emotional competencies identified by the educational research organization the Collaborative for Academic, Social, and Emotional Learning.
 Prompts fall into the following categories:

 Using these prompts with your students

 These prompts can be sent out over email, posted on a class’s online feed, or shared aloud during a real-time class.
-Students can respond to them in a variety of ways — using no-tech (drawing or writing in a journal), low-tech (typing in a document, making a video recording, making an audio recording, taking photos), or high-tech options (posting responses to a shared classroom file, such as on Google Drive).
+Students can respond to them in a variety of ways — using tech-free (drawing or writing in a journal), low-tech (typing in a document, making a video recording, making an audio recording, taking photos), or high-tech options (posting responses to a shared classroom file, such as on Google Drive).

 Before using these in your classroom, give yourself time to engage in your own self-reflection practices (through these prompts or other means) — this will support you in more thoughtfully facilitating social-emotional learning exercises for others.

 Take the time to introduce the idea of the prompts to your students.
-You may contextualize the prompts by sharing that they’ll help with self-reflection during this strange period of self-isolation and remote learning.
+You may contextualize the prompts by sharing that they’ll help with self-reflection during this strange period of confusion and uncertainty.
 For students to fully express their answers, they may not be comfortable sharing any or all of their responses — determine what you think would be best for your students.
 There is still significant value in students responding to each prompt, even if they choose not to share with others.